The Vampyre

 • Published: February 26th, 2017 22:19

 • Comment from author about the poem: Vampires are monsters.
-They aren't romantic, they don't sparkle.
-They're horrifying and they feed on the innocent like parasites of evil.
-This poem came out of my love for classic vampires, such as Bram Stoker's novel "Dracula", F. W. Murnau's "Nosferatu", and the film "Subspecies".
+They aren't alluring in a romantic sense, and they certainly don't sparkle.
+They're horrifying creatures that feed on the innocent like parasites of evil.
+This poem emerged from my admiration for classic vampires, such as Bram Stoker's Dracula, F. W. Murnau's Nosferatu, and the film Subspecies.
 If you've seen the film, you'll get the reference.
+In keeping with these classic portrayals, I've chosen to use traditional vampire story elements, including gender roles, as a deliberate nod to the genre's roots.
+This artistic choice doesn't reflect personal views on gender, but rather serves to connect the poem to its literary heritage.

 • Category: Gothic